sshh12/hermes/README.md

 $ client -port 8080 -rport 8000 -hhost 161.12.12.123
 ```

-This will forward all connections to `161.12.12.123:8000` to `localhost:8080` without needing to port forward on the client network.
+This will forward all connections from `161.12.12.123:8000` to `localhost:8080` without needing to port forward on the client network.

+### Security

+This has absolutely no security.
+Use an [encrypted TCP protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security) or enforce permissions with firewall rules.